WildeLau/knowledge-driven-dialogue/generative_pt/README.md

 sh run_test.sh
 ```

-you can choose which gpu to use with command lien option --gpu_id
+you can choose which gpu to use with command line option --gpu_id with both training and testing script.

 ### Note !!!